 As a project manager, you have a clear-cut mission: lead your team and project to 100% completion, by communicating and aligning everyone on the project in question.
-A project roadmap helps you precisely do that.
+A roadmap helps you precisely do that.

-As an underutilized (and underestimated) tool within project management, a project roadmap is a tool we strongly believe should be implemented in a project manager's workflow—even if there's a project plan in place.
+As an underutilized (and underestimated) tool within project management, a roadmap is a tool we strongly believe should be implemented in a project manager's workflow—even if there's a project plan in place.
 Here’s our case for why you need a roadmap for project management.

 Btw, we also wrote a real-world guide to creating any style of agile roadmap.
 Download it here.